-How regularly you should replace your air filters can depend on the following:
+How often you need to replace the air filters can be on the following:

-- Air filter kind
+- Air filter design

 - Overall indoor air quality

 - Air pollution levels and construction near the residence

 For standard 1"–3" air filters, companies normally instruct you to change them every 30–90 days.
 If you suffer from mild to moderate allergies, you could use a better air filter or exchange them even more regularly.